 At first hearing, the statement sounded very liberating and reassuring – even empowering.
 But, taken as it is, the declaration led me to ask: what if a person is a confirmed serial-killer or a rapist?
 Should he be allowed to continue to be who he is?
 What about the safety and security of everyone else?
 Shouldn’t these latter also be allowed to have some peace of mind being assured they are safe from harm or violence by those who seek to kill or rape?

-The whole issue boils down to morality — is there a sure and absolute standard by which to judge whether an attitude – and the concomitant action or behavior — should be, or not be, allowed to take place and even proliferate in a sane and sound society?
+The major issue is concerned with morality — is there a sure and absolute standard by which to judge whether an attitude – and the concomitant action or behavior — should be, or not be, allowed to take place and even proliferate in a sane and sound society?
 After all, what are the “powers that be” there for?

 1 Peter 2:13-14 exhorts: “Therefore submit yourselves to every ordinance of men for the Lord’s sake, whether to the king as supreme, or to governors, as to those who are sent by Him [God] for the punishment of evildoers and for the praise of those who do good.”
 [See: The Sin of Rebellion.]